-No expense was spared in the design of this glitzy, glamorous, 13,700-square-foot stunner teeming with fast cars and pretty people, which opened in 2016.
+No expense was spared in the design of this glitzy, glamorous, and 13,700-square-foot stunner, teeming with fast cars and pretty people, which opened in 2016.
 From the moment you arrive, you’re in for an experience.
-Phenomenal king crab, jumbo shrimp, and shellfish platters are plated to impress, while hand-cut USDA Prime wet-aged steaks more than satisfy the meat-hungry, as do other entrées, including the slow-cooked short ribs.
+Phenomenal king crab, jumbo shrimp, and shellfish platters are plated to impress, while hand-cut, USDA Prime wet-aged steaks more than satisfy the meat-hungry, as do other entrées, including the slow-cooked short ribs.
 For the full see-and-be-seen experience, request a table overlooking the buzzy downstairs bar area.

 Service can be a little over-eager at this Brazilian all-you-can-eat rodízio, but no one ever leaves unsatisfied.
 From the minute you sit down and turn your service button from red to green, the parade of meat begins: 12 cuts total, all cooked over a charcoal grill, ranging from the signature picanha (a prime sirloin cut), to the cordeiro (rack of lamb), to the incredibly tender costela de boi (beef ribs).
 Leave room for a trip to the enormous fresh salad bar, plus sides of black beans, rice, mashed potatoes, caramelized bananas, and the highly addictive Brazilian cheese bread called pão de queijo.

-Debuting at the end of last year alongside owner Tilman Fertitta’s opulent Post Oak Hotel right next to his Bentley, Rolls Royce, and Bugatti dealerships, this is where the A-listers play.
+Debuting at the end of last year alongside owner Tilman Fertitta’s opulent Post Oak Hotel, right next to his Bentley, Rolls Royce, and Bugatti dealerships, this spot is where the A-listers play.
 Spend lavishly, and you will be rewarded.
 Hot-ticket items include the seafood platter that arrives in a wow-inducing cloud of smoky liquid nitrogen, the decadent A5 wagyu cooked on a hot rock, and any of the 16 cuts of USDA Prime steaks.
-Come for the food, stay for the Instagram-worthy outdoor patio and fountain wall, the 20,000-bottle wine list overseen by master sommelier Keith Goldston, and the chain’s first dedicated whiskey bar.
+Come for the food; stay for the Instagram-worthy outdoor patio and fountain wall; the 20,000-bottle wine list overseen by master sommelier Keith Goldston; and the chain’s first dedicated whiskey bar.

 You won’t find Caesar salad, mac 'n' cheese, or potatoes au gratin at this Israeli concept.
 Instead, starters like a vibrant tomato salad prepared four ways and Mediterranean octopus whet your appetite for what’s to come: 21- or 31-day house-dry-aged USDA Prime cuts, cooked sous vide for several hours, then grilled to succulent, flavorful perfection.
 Order four or more steaks, and they’ll be delivered in dramatic fashion, on a flaming butcher’s board.